dremio-hub/arrow-flight-client-examples/python/README.md

 # Python Arrow Flight Client Application Example
 ![Build Status](https://github.com/dremio-hub/arrow-flight-client-examples/workflows/python-build/badge.svg)

 This lightweight Python client application connects to the Dremio Arrow Flight server endpoint.
 Developers can use token based or regular user credentials (username/password) for authentication.
+Please not username/password is not supported for DCS.
 Any datasets in Dremio that are accessible by the provided Dremio user can be queried.
 By default, the hostname is `localhost` and the port is `32010`.
 Developers can change these default settings by providing the hostname and port as arguments when running the client.
 Moreover, the tls option can be provided to establish an encrypted connection.

 ### Instructions on using this Python sample application